physical-computation/Warp-firmware/README.md

 This copies the files from `Warp/src/boot/ksdk1.1.0/` into the KSDK tree, builds, and converts the binary to SREC.
 See 	`Warp/src/boot/ksdk1.1.0/README.md` for more.

-Fourth, you will need two terminal windows. **You will need to run the following two commands within one/two seconds of each other.** In one shell window, run the firmware downloader.
+Fourth, you will need two terminal windows.
+First, in one shell window, run the firmware downloader.
 On MacOS, this will be:

 	/Applications/SEGGER/JLink/JLinkExe -device MKL03Z32XXX4 -if SWD -speed 4000 -CommanderScript ../../tools/scripts/jlink.commands

-In the second shell window, launch the JLink RTT client.
+Second, in the other shell window, launch the JLink RTT client<sup>1</sup>.
 On MacOS, this will be:

 	/Applications/SEGGER/JLink/JLinkRTTClient

-**Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
-This avoids the "double echo" problem described below on Unix platforms.**
+Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
+This avoids the JLink RTT Client's "double echo" behavior described below on Unix platforms.

 ## Editing the firmware
 The firmware is currently all in `src/boot/ksdk1.1.0/`, in particular, see `src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c`.